ashnike/AWS_terra/README.md

 ### Docker Image

-- We will use a docker image from the docker hub registry `ashniike/aws_s3_webapp`.
+- We will use a docker image from the dockerhub registry `ashniike/aws_s3_webapp`.

 ### Environment Variables